 At the time, with earnest understatement she described it as “the most challenging issue for Liberal Democrats in the coalition so far”.

 “I know that many members will find this difficult,” she wrote on the Lib Dem Voice website, “but I hope it will also be understood that there is no easy answer to the unenviable choices we have to make.”

-But Swinson’s repentance does not extend to reversing the decision to raise fees.
+But Swinson’s repentance did not extend to reversing the decision to raise fees.

-The party’s 2019 election manifesto commits to reinstating maintenance grants for the poorest students but promises to “establish a review” of student finance to “consider any necessary reforms”.
+The party’s 2019 election manifesto committed to reinstating maintenance grants for the poorest students but promises to “establish a review” of student finance to “consider any necessary reforms”.